 - A valid batch may include both valid and invalid sample results. - Invalid results for one or more target combinations are possible and are reported out specifically for each target.
 If any individual target result is invalid, the presence or absence of that individual target cannot be determined. - Other initial valid target results can be interpreted as described in the table.
 Results and their corresponding interpretation are shown in Table 15.

-Results display examples for cobas° Respiratory flex are shown in Table 14.
+Results display examples for cobas^{} Respiratory flex are shown in Table 16.

-Table 14 Example of cobas® Respiratory flex results display on cobas® 6800/8800 Systems
+Table 16 Example of cobas[®] Respiratory flex results display on cobas[®] 6800/8800 systems with software version 1.4